 of representatives from the Arapaho and Roosevelt National

 Forests, Rocky Mountain National Park, the US Fish and Wildlife

-and national interagency wildland fire management through
+in local, regional, and national interagency wildland fire

-the Fort Collins Interagency Dispatch Center.
+management through the Fort Collins Interagency Dispatch Center.

 you navigate this website, it will become obvious that it